zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/overview.md

 ![Cloud File Transfer header banner](/assets/img/CFT-Example.png)

-CFT is a centralised, fully managed, API-driven file transfer service for the Singapore Government agencies.
-Hosted on the [Government on Commercial Cloud (GCC)](/products/categories/infrastructure-and-hosting/government-on-commercial-cloud/overview.html){:target="_balnk"}, it enables public officers to automate file exchanges with the whole-of-government (WOG) network, business partners and vendors across the Internet and Intranet.
-CFT forms a part of the Service Layer in the [Singapore Government Tech Stack (SGTS)](/singapore-government-tech-stack/overview/){:target="_blank"}, which improves the quality, speed and agility of software development through code reuse.
+Cloud File Transfer (CFT) is a Service Layer product in the [Singapore Government Tech Stack (SGTS)](/singapore-government-tech-stack/overview/){:target="_blank"} that offers a centralised, secure, cross-zone, and fully managed file transfer service.
+Hosted on the [Government on Commercial Cloud (GCC)](/products/categories/infrastructure-and-hosting/government-on-commercial-cloud/overview.html){:target="_blank"}, it enables public officers to automate file exchanges with the whole-of-government (WOG) network, business partners, and vendors across the internet and intranet.

-Today, the Instruction Manual for Infocomm Technology and Smart Systems (ICT&SS) Management (previously known as Instruction Manual 8/IM8) policy requires applications to be separated into internet and intranet zones.
-While API gateways such as [API Exchange (APEX)](/products/categories/data-and-apis/apex/overview.html){:target="_blank"} allow information sharing across zones, they are typically used to share small payloads – usually in text format.
-Thus, CFT was built as a complementary service to address our agencies’ growing needs to send/receive larger payloads such as high-resolution images and videos.
+Currently, the Instruction Manual for Infocomm Technology and Smart Systems (ICT&SS) Management (previously known as Instruction Manual 8/IM8) policy requires applications to be separated into internet and intranet zones.
+While API gateways, such as [API Exchange (APEX)](/products/categories/data-and-apis/apex/overview.html){:target="_blank"}, allow information sharing across zones, they typically share small payloads - usually in text format.
+Thus, CFT was built as a complementary service to meet the growing need for transferring larger files, such as high-resolution images and videos.

 ### How does CFT Work?